IgiranezaPrude2/Akan-Name/README.md

 Known Bugs
 no bugs
 Contact Information
-If you have any question or contributions, please email me at [byusagisele@gmail.com , 0784315067]
+If you have any question or contributions, please email me at [igiraprudence3991993@gmail.com]

 License
 MIT License:
-Copyright (c) 2020 BYUSA UWASE GISELLE
+Copyright (c) 2020 IgiranezaPrude2